ttocyob/Indxr/README.txt

 Manages the download functionality for files.
 Binds click and keyup events for interactions with the overlay, such as opening and closing it.

-This Indexer allows you to create directory listings with features like breadcrumbs, filtering, descriptions, and a full-screen overlay for viewing various content types.
+Indxr allows you to create directory listings with features like breadcrumbs, filtering, descriptions, and a full-screen overlay for viewing various content types.
 It's designed to make directory navigation and file access user-friendly.